 My biggest tip here: Don’t download multiple freebies and join too many groups, email lists, or courses.
 Focus on a few key tasks, like growing an email list, and know that you’ll have time to figure out the rest later.

 Wondering where to start?
 The checklists here are a great resource.

 Your first clients will likely be your friends, family, or friends of friends.
 You can also use local or entrepreneurial Facebook groups to find work as a freelancer.
 If you don’t have any professional experience doing what you’d like to do in your business, consider taking on 1-2 free clients to build your skill set and your references.
 Use a free resource like PayPal or Stripe to take payments until you are making enough to use a paid resource like Dubsado or 17Hats.

 Consider getting a coach or taking a course.

 This can be a tough pill to swallow, but if you want to grow in your business, automate your processes, and make more money, I highly recommend working with a coach (like me!) or taking a course to learn how to do your own digital marketing.
 I also think it’s a great idea to join a paid group of fellow entrepreneurs.
-I’m a part of Create Your Laptop Life and absolutely couldn’t live without my fellow CYLLers.
+The camaraderie and community is so important!

 Once you reach a certain level, it only makes sense to invest in your business if you want to keep growing.
-And if you want to skip some of the uncertainty in the beginning of your biz, a coach like me can help you with the crazy mindset issues that come with starting a business (around confidence, money, imposter syndrome..the list is neverending!) along with the latest in digital marketing and a personalized plan for success.
+And if you want to skip some of the uncertainty in the beginning of your biz, a coach like me can help you with the crazy mindset issues that come with starting a business (around confidence, money, impostor syndrome..the list is never-ending!) along with creating a focused, simple plan to avoid overwhelm.